 10. Luna Park

 This historic theme park has been the place for fun in St. Kilda for over a century!
-Luna park is free to enter, meaning you only pay for the rides that you want to go on.
+Luna park is only $5 to enter, so you can have a wander around before deciding whether you want to blow any more of your budget on some of the rides.
 If you’re an adrenaline junkie, definitely hit up the website for some “unlimited ride passes” to save a few bucks!
 Ideally located right next to the beach, it’s a must-see for all big kids!